00e8/All-n-one/README.md

 ## Overview

-shutup is a fully self-hostable, open source multipurpose Discord bot engineered to replace the need for several bots in a single server.
+й is a fully self-hostable, open source multipurpose Discord bot engineered to replace the need for several bots in a single server.
 It supports both **prefix commands** (default: `,`) and **slash commands** through a unified hybrid command system.
 Persistent data is stored in a **PostgreSQL** database via Sequelize ORM, and every feature is configurable on a per-server basis through setup commands.

 ---